 Unlike other grade brackets, early childhood education teachers do not typically specialize in one subject area.
 Rather, in most cases, they’re trained as primary classroom teachers to cover all subjects, as well as developing social, emotional, cognitive and fine motor skills.
 One exception to this would be special education teachers who focus on early grades.

-The job outlook for kindergarten and elementary school teachers is about average, with 7% projected growth between 2016 and 2026.
-Median annual salaries for early childhood education teachers in 2016 were as follows.
+The job outlook for kindergarten and elementary school teachers is about average, with 4% projected growth between 2021 and 2031.

 Is Early Childhood Education Right for You?